LuhBezerra/hapu/README.md

 ## About

-This is a simplified version of Hapu’s ‘Become a Nanny Share Host’ view.
+This is a simplified version of Hapu’s ‘Become a Nanny Share Host’ landing page.
 The concepts applied were:

 - JSX;
 - Components, props and state;